About Citizen Advocacy

 The function of Side By Side Advocacy is to make and support these matches between citizen advocates and people with intellectual disability.
 Citizen advocates are supported and recruited by a Citizen Advocacy Program Coordinator.

-Our Citizen Advocacy program is available to people with intellectual disability living in Ryde and Hunter’s Hill Local Government Areas.
+Our Citizen Advocacy program is available to people with intellectual disability living in the Ryde and Parramatta areas.

 Key features of Citizen Advocacy